South Yorkshire Asthma Friendly Clubs

 NHS England » National bundle of care for children and young people with asthma

-Schools and education partners across South Yorkshire are a significant part of achieving this ambition and form part of NHSE/I ‘National bundle of care for children and young people with asthma’.
+Schools, education partners and clubs across South Yorkshire are a significant part of achieving this ambition and form part of NHSE/I ‘National bundle of care for children and young people with asthma’.
 This work across South Yorkshire is delivered through the South Yorkshire Children and Young People’s Alliance.

 Benefits